supermarsx/magickeyboard/readme.md

 ### Whats the purpose

-These packages are not readily available to end users and sometimes you'll not be able to find anywhere without downloading bootcamp from MacOS.
-These packages fix issues such as not being able to use delete (fn + backspace) on the keyboard or not detecting the device properly.
+These packages are not readily available to end users and sometimes you'll not be able to find anywhere without downloading bootcamp from MacOS or `brigadier`.
+These packages fix issues such as not being able to use delete key (fn + backspace) on the keyboard or not detecting the device properly.
 Usually changes are ready and functional right after install but you may need to restart in some circumstances.